Preston Green III

 Biography:

 Preston Green is the John and Maria Neag Professor of Urban Education and Professor of Educational Leadership and Law at the University of Connecticut.
 He is a nationally recognized expert on the legal issues surrounding charter schools, school vouchers, student rights, school desegregation, and school finance.
-Before arriving at UConn, Professor Green taught education law courses covering both K-12 and higher education contexts at the University of Massachusetts Amherst and Penn State.
+Before arriving at UConn, Professor Green taught education law courses covering both K-12 and higher education contexts at the University of Massachusetts-Amherst and Penn State.
 He was also a visiting professor for three consecutive years at Wesleyan University.

 Professor Green draws from his personal experiences and academic training to find creative legal solutions to ensure that all students’ civil rights are protected in this changing educational landscape.

-Professor Green is a highly sought-after speaker on a wide range of education law and policy topics, including education reform and DEI.
+Professor Green is a highly sought-after speaker on a wide range of education law and policy topics, including education reform and education access.
 He has given presentations and lectures to universities, policymakers, advocacy groups, and professional organizations.
 Examples include Princeton, Vanderbilt, Columbia, Georgetown, the Advancement Project, the Network for Public Education, Public Funds for Public Schools, the National Education Association, the American Bar Association, and the Law School Admissions Council, and the Spencer Foundation.

 Professor Green has also provided his expertise on education law to the media.
 He has been quoted or cited by The New York Times, The Wall Street Journal, The Washington Post, The Boston Globe, USA Today, Business Insider, The New Republic, The Atlantic, Mother Jones, and The Christian Science Monitor, among others.
 He has also been interviewed by several radio and television stations including WKPFA in Berkeley, WBAI in New York, KJZZ in Phoenix, WBUR in Boston, WNPR in Connecticut, CUNY Television, and Bloomberg Radio.